The Klingenstein Third Generation Foundation Fellowship Programs

 The Klingenstein Third Generation Foundation awards research grants to post-doctoral investigators at esteemed American medical institutions.
 At its establishment in 1998, the Foundation funded research fellowships in Child and Adolescent depression.
 In 2007, the Foundation expanded the Program to include funding for research in Child and Adolescent ADHD.
 In 2015, KTGF is expanding to include the access to care fellowship designed to directly improve: access, quality and outcomes in mental healthcare for children and their families.

-Each year, the Klingenstein Third Generation Foundation makes up to five grants to medical institutions that have nominated research projects led by outstanding post-doctoral candidates.
+Each year, the Klingenstein Third Generation Foundation makes up to five fellowship grants to medical institutions that have nominated research projects led by outstanding post-doctoral candidates.
 The Foundation considers proposals for research projects in the field of child and adolescent ADHD, child and adolescent depression and access to care.
-The grant awards are for $30,000 per year for two years, and the primary investigator is awarded the title of KTGF Fellow in ADHD, KTGF Fellow in Depression or KTGF Fellow in Access to Care.
+The grant awards are for $30,000 per year for two years, and the Primary Investigator is awarded the title of KTGF Fellow in ADHD, KTGF Fellow in Depression or KTGF Fellow in Access to Care.

 The Foundation particularly wishes to support two-year research projects that could lead to larger projects worthy of federal funding and other national research awards.
 Institutions should, therefore, nominate candidates who have strong evidence of independent research ability potential and who are planning a career in research related to child and adolescent psychiatry or developmental psychopathology.